Last Updated on

 It was Keri’s idea to foster cats while living in China.
 She moved here in March of 2018 to teach English and wanted a little company.
 A friend told her about Chengdu Animal Rescue and the decision was made.
 Keri was going to start helping animals in need.
 As many as they could bring her.

-Keri has fostered 15 cats in her first seven months in China, most of whom were either severely malnourished, stricken with fleas or illness, skittish and unsocialized, or some combination of all three.
+Keri has fostered 31 cats in her first year and a half in China, most of whom were either severely malnourished, stricken with fleas or illness, skittish and unsocialized, or some combination of all three.
 Without her, most of these cats would have lived out brief, harsh lives on the chaotic streets of Chengdu.

 For many ex-pats or travelers like us, the dream of having a pet is put on the back-burner for one simple reason — owning a pet is a huge commitment and isn’t conducive to the mobile lifestyle.